TollyH/AssEmbly/Documentation/Language.md

 The stack is a section of memory most often used in conjunction with subroutines, explained in the subsequent section.
 It starts at the very end of available memory, and dynamically grows backwards as more items are added (**pushed**) to it.
 The stack contains exclusively 64-bit (8 byte) values.
 Registers, literals, labels, and pointers can all be given as operands to the push (`PSH`) instruction.

-Once items have been pushed to the stack, they can be removed (**popped**), starting at the most recently pushed item.
+Once items have been pushed to the stack, they can be removed (**popped**), starting with the most recently pushed item.
 As with most other instructions with a destination, items from the stack must be popped into registers with the `POP` instruction.
 Once an item is removed from the stack, the effective size of the stack shrinks back down, and the popped item will no longer be considered part of the stack until and unless it is pushed again.

 The `rso` register contains the address of the first byte of the top item in the stack.
 Its value will get **lower** as items are **pushed**, and **greater** as items are **popped**.
 More info on the `rso` register's behaviour can be found in the registers section.